 - Another common question is “How fast should I be walking?”
-We’ve found that about 95% of the population will be comfortable walking at between 1.2 and 1.8 mph.
+We’ve found that about 95 percent of the population will be comfortable walking at between 1.2 and 1.8 mph.
 There are faster walkers out there, in reasonably fit condition, who will walk at 2.0 to 2.5 mph.
-We don’t recommend walking faster than 2.5 mph; at that point you risk going into cardio heart rates which means sweating and more inaccurate typing.
-If you’re one of those super-fit people who find even 2.5 mph to be too easy but you don’t want to lose typing proficiency, you can hack an incline function into the treadmill by adjusting the front feet of the treadmill, or by slipping spacers underneath those feet to add one or two degrees of incline.
+We don’t recommend walking faster than 2.5 mph since at that point you risk going into cardio heart rates which means sweating and more inaccurate typing, and a sure sign that your muscles are stealing all that extra oxygen instead of your brain.
+If you’re one of those super-fit people who find even 2.5 mph to be too easy, but you don’t want to lose typing proficiency, you can hack an incline function into the treadmill by adjusting the front feet of the treadmill, or by slipping spacers underneath those feet to add one or two degrees of incline.

-It is easy to lose track of time while walking and working.
-This is natural, and is similar to the effect of walking in the woods while talking to a friend, and completely losing track of how much time has gone by.
-This is why more advanced office treadmill models have built-in “Pomodoro timers” so you can remind yourself to take breaks to stretch and rehydrate.
+- It is easy to lose track of time while walking and working.
+This is natural, and is similar to the effect of walking in the woods while talking to a friend and completely losing track of how much time has gone by.
 Working on a treadmill won’t make you sweat like a gym workout, but you’ll still perspire lightly in order to stay cool as your body expends more calories strolling along on the treadmill.
 Staying properly hydrated is very important.
 Definitely check out our Stretching Guide for Standing Desk and Treadmill Desk Users.